 The software allows simulation of interference into FS service for three scenarios: 1) interference from GSO systems; 2) interference from HEO systems; and 3) interference from non-GSO systems other than HEO systems.
 For interference from GSO systems, two methods to allocate GSO satellites are available: 1) generating the GSO satellites from a reference longitude; 2) using a file containing GSO satellite longitudinal positions.
 The user may choose to apply GSO avoidance for interference from GSO systems.
 The GSO avoidance calculation is based on Recommendation ITU-R SF.765-1 Annex 2.
 Apparent elevation angle has been taken into consideration in the simulation, and it is only applicable in the calculation of beam spreading loss and off-axis angle.
 In addition, three possible types of satellite switching methods are added: 1) by highest elevation; 2) by closest distance; or 3) by nearest longitude.
 At this time, interference can only be simulated into directive antennas, which are represented by Recommendation ITU-R F.1245-1.
 The polarization advantage in Note 7 of Recommendation ITU-R F.1245-1 is replaced by the result

 from the calculation of polarization loss as described in § 1 of Annex 1.
-A summary of the software’s step-by-step process for a single location (or a single incremental area) and for GSO satellite simulation is shown below
+A summary of the software’s step-by-step process for a single location (or a single incremental area) and for GSO satellite simulation is shown below.

 FIGURE 10